qld-gov-au/qg-web-template/README.md

 ## File structure

 * gulp/ - Gulp functions and settings file
-* product definitions/ - Definitions and requirements for this project
+* product definitions/ - Definitions and requirements for this template
 * src/ - This is where the source files for the template are kept
 	* assets/
 		* _project/ - SCSS, JS, external libraries, code-snippets, and images vital for the template to operate correctly.
 Files in here are compiled specially by gulp.
 Keep an eye on the build file when making changes.
 This directory will be renamed to the version number for the template (V3).